 OED Education Program Update

-The Office for Equity and Diversity Education program is offering our Equity and Diversity Certificate workshops online this fall through ECHO (Equity Certificate Hosted Online).
+This spring, the Office for Equity and Diversity Education Program is continuing to offer our Equity and Diversity Certificate courses online through ECHO (Equity Certificate Hosted Online).
 Please sign up for our Education Program email to stay up to date on ECHO offerings.

 In-Person Workshops Announcement